How to Fix File Explorer Keeps Popping Up Without Losing Data

 How to Recover Lost Files with Data Recovery Software

 Although File Explorer keeps opening won't cause data loss usually, other problems or operations on Windows computers pose a threat to data safety.
 Data loss can be caused by accidental deletion, storage device formatting/damage, system crash, virus attack, partition loss, etc. To entirely and quickly recover lost files on Windows 10/8/7, we highly recommend you try EaseUSEaseUS Data Recovery Wizard.
-It enables you to recover permanently deleted files in Windows 10 with ease.
+It enables you to recover deleted files in Windows 10 with ease.

 Download this data recovery tool and start to restore your data now!